aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 </script>
 ```

-##  Create your Modules
+##  Creating Modules

 In this section, you will create the modules that you will use in your Ionic app.

-### Create HomePage Module
+### Creating the HomeTab Module

-*HomePage* is the first module that you will create for our Ionic app.
-You will use this module to display a sign-in/sign-up form form the user in the 'Home Page' tab.
-In Part 2, you will replace the mock functionality we will build here, with Amplify Framework's UI component for auth to build up the actual user interface.
+*HomeTab* is the first module you will create.
+You will use this module to display a sign-in/sign-up form.
+In this section, you will create temporary login/logout buttons to mock the app functionality.
+In Part 2, you will replace those buttons with Amplify Framework's UI components.

 Remember that each module has its own folder structure.
-So let's start by creating the new folder *src/app/homeTab*, and create a module definition file  *src/app/homeTab/homeTab.page.ts* with the following code:
+So let's start with creating a new folder *src/app/homeTab*, and create a module definition file  *src/app/homeTab/homeTab.page.ts* with the following code:

 ```javascript
 import { Component, AfterContentInit } from '@angular/core';